Two-Way Dialogue in Performance Reviews: A Manager’s Guide

 Measuring Dialogue Effectiveness

-Track these metrics to assess your two-way dialogue success:
+Track these metrics to assess how your two-way dialogue is actually working:

 • Employee engagement scores